laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - change HECI to IMEI
 - change MEI to IMEI
 - change ECDV to EC [USB Fix]
-- change \_RMV to XRMV [USB Type C Hotplug Fix for Thunderbolt 3 Model]
+- change \_RMV to XRMV [Type C Hot Swap Fix for Thunderbolt 3 Model]
 - change UPRW to XPRW [Prevent USB Issues on Sleep]